Susoctocog alfa (recombinant coagulation factor VIII, porcine sequence) powder for injection vial with diluent syringe

 OBIZUR is a man-made clotting factor.
 It is similar to the naturally occurring protein in the body.
-OBIZUR works by increasing the amount of clotting factor VIII in the blood, which helps the blood to clot normally.

-Before you use OBIZUR
+Before you are given OBIZUR

-When you must not use OBIZUR
+When you must not be given OBIZUR

-- are allergic to hamster proteins.
+- allergic to any products of porcine or hamster origin;.

 Some of the symptoms of an allergic reaction may include:

-- wheezing or difficulty breathing
+- shortness of breath, wheezing or difficulty breathing;

-- swelling of the face, lips, tongue or other parts of the body
+- swelling of the face, lips, tongue or other parts of the body;

 - rash, itching or hives on the skin